 Japan boosts rescue efforts as it warns of more rain in flood-hit areas

-Japan on Tuesday warned of more heavy rain on the southwestern island of Kyushu and bolstered rescue operations as the death toll in flood-hit areas reached at least 50 and about a dozen people were reported missing.
+Japan on Tuesday warned of more heavy rain on the southwestern island of Kyushu and bolstered rescue operations as the death toll in flood-hit areas rose past 50 with about a dozen people reported missing.

-Police, Self-Defense Force and Coast Guard units are carrying out search and rescue efforts, said Suga, urging people to take the necessary precautions to keep safe.
-Images aired by public broadcaster NHK showed swollen rivers, destroyed homes and roads covered in landslides.
+"Rain is expected over a wide front stretching from western to eastern Japan," he said.
+Police, Self-Defense Force (SDF) and Coast Guard units were carrying out search and rescue efforts, said Suga, urging people to take necessary precautions to keep safe.

-Kyodo News reported 71 landslides across 12 prefectures, citing the land ministry, and said more than 1.3 million people had been ordered to evacuate.
-Prime Minister Shinzo Abe said the government would double rescue and relief personnel, from day-earlier levels, to 80,000.
+The death toll has risen to 56 with missing, according to public broadcaster NHK.
+It showed swollen rivers, destroyed homes, roads covered in landslides and stranded residents being plucked to safety by military helicopters.
+Kyodo News reported at least 71 landslides across 12 prefectures, citing the land ministry, and said more than 1.3 million people had been ordered to leave their homes.

 - READ MORE ON: